-If a student is absent without an excuse signed by the parent/guardian or if the student leaves school or class without permission of the teacher or administrator in charge, the student shall be considered truant.
+If a student is absent without an excuse called into the school or by a note signed by the parent/quardian or if the student leaves school or class without permission of the teacher or administrator in charge, the student shall be considered truant.
 A "habitual truant" shall be defined as a student of compulsory attendance age who has four total days of unexcused absences from school in any one month or 10 total days of unexcused absences during any school year.
 Absences due to suspension or expulsion shall not be counted in the total of unexcused absences for purposes of defining a student as a "habitual truant."

-When a student fails to report on a regularly scheduled school day and school personnel have received no indication that the parent/guardian is aware of the absence, school personnel shall make a reasonable effort to notify the parent/guardian by telephone.
+When a student fails to report on a regularly scheduled school day and school personnel have received no indication that the parent/quardian is aware of the absence, school personnel shall make a reasonable effort to notify the parent/quardian by telephone.
 A plan shall be developed for a student who is at risk of being declared habitually truant with the goal of assisting the child to remain in school.
 The plan shall also include strategies to address the reasons for the truancy.
-When practicable, the student's parents, guardian or legal custodian shall participate with district personnel during the development of the plan.
-Appropriate school personnel shall make reasonable efforts to meet with the parent, guardian or legal custodian to review and evaluate the reasons for the student's truancy.
+When practicable, the student's parents, guardian or legal custodian shall participate with District personnel during the development of the plan.
+Appropriate school personnel shall make reasonable efforts to meet with the parent, quardian or legal custodian to review and evaluate the reasons for the student's truancy.